 Frederick Chopin (1810-1849) One of the greatest classical composers for the piano.
 Born in Poland, Chopin fused traditional classical styles with Polish folk music.
-Chopin became an emigre, living in Paris, after the failed 1830 revolution, but he retained a link to Polish nationalism in his music.
+Chopin became an emigre, living in Paris, after the failed 1830 revolution; he retained a link to Polish nationalism in his music.

 Marie Curie.
 (1867 – 1934) Polish physicist and chemist.
-Discovered radiation and helped to apply it in the field of X ray.
-She won Nobel Prize in both Chemistry and Physics.
+Discovered radiation and helped to apply it in the field of X-ray.
+She was awarded the Nobel Prize in both Chemistry and Physics.

 Maximilian Kolbe (1894-1941 ) was a Franciscan priest who encouraged devotion to Mary and was committed to praying for those hostile to the Church.
 In 1941, he was arrested for sheltering Jews and sent to Auschwitz.
 He volunteered to take the place of a man condemned to death.

 Witold Pilecki (1901 – 1948) After the German occupation of Poland, Pilecki joined the underground Polish resistance and later volunteered to smuggle himself into Auschwitz concentration camp so he could report on the holocaust to the allies.
 He then escaped Auschwitz and took part in the Warsaw uprising of 1944.
 In 1948, he was executed by the Stalinist secret police for retaining loyalty to the non-Communist Polish government.

 Czeslaw Milosz (1911 – 2004) was a Polish writer and poet.
 He defected to the West in 1951, writing a classic anti-Stalinist book ‘The Captive Mind’ (1953) He was awarded the Nobel Prize in Literature in 1980.
 He returned to Poland after the fall of Communism.